fangli333/ROS-Cam/README.md

 ```

 ##ACKNOWLEDGEMENTS
-Our code is based on [CoTracker](https://github.com/facebookresearch/co-tracker) and (4DGS)[https://github.com/hustvl/4DGaussians]. we thank the authors for their excellent work!
+Our code is based on [CoTracker](https://github.com/facebookresearch/co-tracker) and [4DGS](https://github.com/hustvl/4DGaussians).
+We thank the authors for their excellent work!